Ann Moray

-Ann Moray (1909–1981) was a Welsh singer and novelist of Scots‐Irish background.
-She was known by the nickname Scottie during World War II, when she sung for patients in battlefield hospitals.
+Ann Moray (1909–1981) was a Welsh singer and novelist of Scots-Irish background.
+She was known by the nickname Scottie during World War II, when she sang for patients in battlefield hospitals.

 She developed an interest in the folklore of Ireland and Scotland.
 In 1965, she published a book on the topic of love stories in Celtic folklore.
 As a singer, she recorded Gaelic music and music inspired by Gaelic legends.
 Her papers have been preserved by Boston University.

 Early life

 Moray was born to Herbert Moray Burgess and Gertrude Newton.
-According to a 1964 article in The New York Times, Moray was of Scots‐Irish background, but was raised in Wales.
+According to a 1964 article in The New York Times, Moray was of Scots-Irish background, but was raised in Wales.

 While biographical information is difficult to find, according to liner notes on her recording, "The Love Songs of Robert Burns" (Spoken Arts #754), she studied music in Vienna.

 World War II activities

 During World War II, she worked with the Chaplain Corps of the United States Army.
-She sung unaccompanied in battlefield hospitals, where the soldiers knew her as "Scottie".
+She sang unaccompanied in battlefield hospitals, where the soldiers knew her as "Scottie".
 Maxine Andrews told a story about a soldier who was afraid he was near death, who asked Moray to sing "Abide With Me" at his funeral.
 Moray assured him that he was not going to die anytime soon, but promised to sing.
 That night the soldier did die, and "two days later, Ann Moray stood in the rain next to his freshly dug grave on the beachhead at Anzio and sang."

 Moray recounted when a field hospital physician had cautioned her against informing a soldier that he had been blinded.
 This soldier asked her to sing "Smilin' Through" from a 1941 motion picture.
 The song contains repeated references to "eyes of blue," and the soldier asked her if his eyes "are blue" or "were blue."
 Moray answered, "were".